What Is Our Policy?

 The Orbis Education Accessibility Policy for Digital Course Assets contains our standards based on guidelines for web-delivered content.
 This policy covers all Orbis produced and maintained digital course assets uploaded to the LMS, delivered from the Orbis Learning Object Repository (LOR), or otherwise distributed electronically to registered students in an Orbis-supported course.

-The Orbis Accessibility Conformance Reports (ACR) describe how Orbis digital products meet the Revised 508 Standards for IT accessibility.
+The Orbis Accessibility Conformance Reports (ACR) describe how Orbis digital products meet the Revised 508 Standards for IT accessibility and WCAG 2.2.
 The ACR is part of the accessibility expectations Orbis executive leadership reviews with all partners.
 Reports exist for Learning ObjectsExtended Reality (XR) Assets, and the Electronic Hospital Records Simulation.

 Transcription & Captioning Policy